 Tymothie-James Bergendahl is an education and outreach supervisor.
 Prior to moving to Los Angeles, they served on the board of JTIMA, an LGBT civil rights organization based in and around Boston, as well as co-managed the Massachusetts chapter of GetEqual, a national LGBT focused civil rights organization.
 Their work in Boston was primarily focused on LGBT youth homelessness and the rights and protections of transgender individuals within the state.

-Scott J Gizicki is a development associate for Equality California.
-It was during Scott's collegiate career that he first developed his strong drive for social justice.
-He was an active member and participant of multiple student-run organizations and rallies including a peaceful protest on the FDA blood ban on campus.
-Scott hails from Detroit, Michigan and graduated with a BA in public relations from Western Michigan University In his spare time, Scott enjoys writing, acting, and the arts.
+Scott J. Gizicki is a development associate for Equality California.
+In college, he was an active member and participant of multiple student-run organizations and rallies including a peaceful protest on the FDA blood ban on campus.
+Scott is from Detroit, Michigan and graduated with a bachelor's in public relations from Western Michigan University In his spare time, Scott enjoys writing, acting, and the arts.

 Justine Gonzalez is a program associate responsible for supporting EQCA’s Leadership Academy, Central Valley healthcare initiatives, and Transform California.
 Prior to joining EQCA, Justine served as staff at the Los Angeles LGBT Center’s Transgender Economic Empowerment Project and Anti-Violence Project.
 She also serves on the City of Los Angeles Human Relations Commission and City of West Hollywood Transgender Advisory Board, and served as an aide to Los Angeles Mayor Eric Garcetti.
 She studied Political Science at California State University, Northridge, and Gender, Ethnicity, and Multicultural Studies at Pasadena City College.